Welcome. I am James McGillis.

 For whatever reason, I did not take any pictures of the bent/spent, rusty/trusty German V-2 Rocket engine that they had dug up out of the White Sands of New Mexico, but you would be amazed to see its gyro-controlled, vectored-thrust, multi-nozzle rocket engine.
 This is not bad for 1938 "technology".
 You gotta love the German sense of style, in those days.
 Their WW-II (The Big One) combat helmets became the stylistic prototype for Darth Vader's "hat" in Star Wars (Episodes 1, 3, 5, 7 & 9, but not 2, 4, 6 & 8, where he sported a French Beret).
 Sorry, I did not mean to bring up the French.
 For those who are still hoping we find WMDs in Iraq, I know it is a sore subject.

-Back to our rocket: After exhausting its fuel, this little jewel would parachute down and the spike on the nose would act like a dart, penetrating the sand, leaving the missile intact, to fly another day.
+Back to our yellow and black rocket: After exhausting its fuel, this little jewel would parachute down and the spike on the nose would act like a dart, penetrating the sand, leaving the missile intact, to fly another day.
 For those of us who grew up in Burbank, the name "Lockheed" on the tail makes for a wistful sigh(t).
-For fans of jet fighter technology, our little yellow "bumblebee" seems to have the wings and tail of an F-104 Star Fighter designed and built by Lockheed.
+For fans of jet fighter technology, our little yellow "bumblebee" seems to have the wings and tail of an F-104 Starfighter designed and built by Lockheed.
 During the 1960's and early 1970's, the F-104 was our main defense against "The Red Menace".
 NATO pilots, many of whom were Germans (didn't they used to be the enemy?) called it a "manned rocket".
 Now we know why.

-From the Saturn-V Moon-rocket motor on the left (note the full-sized adult next to it), to the early Nike Missile, shown in elevated (firing) position.
+From the Saturn-V Moon-rocket motor on the right (note the full-sized adult next to it), to the early Nike Missile, shown in elevated (firing) position.
 Later, the design morphed into the Japanese whale harpoon, used to blast the ocean's whales into submission and near extinction in what they called a 'fair fight'... the blubbering whales being reduced to a bumper-sticker-defense, as in "Nuke the Unborn Gay Whales"), to the forward-theater, nuclear-capable missile on the right (deployed in "Western" Germany, with red-blooded Americans ready to fire us all into Armageddon, if we so much as lost a single foot race in a USA/USSR dual track meet).
 We can see how enamored of missile technology we really were in the 50's & 60's.
 It makes you wonder how we made it out of "that life" alive.

-We shot all these pictures at the Museum of Space History in Alamogordo, NM.
-It is a mere 30 miles from the "Trinity Site", named for "ground zero" of the world's first nuclear blast, which occurred there in 1945, thus causing many witnesses to see "The Father, The Son and an image of their own "Holy Ghost" rising to heaven on a mushroom cloud).
+I shot all these pictures at the Museum of Space History in Alamogordo, NM.
+It is a mere thirty miles from the "Trinity Site", named for "ground zero" of the world's first nuclear blast, which occurred there in 1945.
+That event caused many witnesses to see "The Father, The Son and an image of their own Holy Ghost" rising to heaven on a mushroom cloud.
 All of that aside, you can imagine how shocked I was to look out the window, only to see this ancient rocket achieving lift-off from what was supposed to be a static display area.
 I caught this one-of-a-kind, ground-shaking event on camera, for you to see.

 As Doris Day so aptly sang, "Que Sera, Sera...
 What will be, will be.
 The future's not ours to see.
 Que sera, sera".
 For you Arizona residents, please pardon the use of the Spanish language.
 As of the time of this writing, your Official Language is English (the King's English?) and don't forget it.
 However, back to Doris; any woman who can single-handedly land a DC-6 at San Francisco Airport on only two bounces has my vote for president (hometown girl Nancy Pelosi and New Yorker(?)
 Hillary Clinton, eat your hearts out).
 With it being too late in the game to have Rock Hudson as her VP, is Tab Hunter still available for a draft as Doris' running mate?

-The Late, Great Gabby Hayes
+The late, great actor, Gabby Hayes (http://jamesmcgillis.com)

 As Gabby Hayes used to say, "Yep".